Our guide to the best exhibitions in London in 2018, updated throughout the year. Check back for the latest shows in the capital – updated March

 Drawn in colour at the National Gallery

-In contrast to the Monochrome show, Drawn in Colour: Degas from the Burrell (until May 7) is a vibrant display of paintings and pastels from French Impressionist Hilaire-Germain-Edgar Degas, depicting modern life in Paris.
+The gallery also has Drawn in Colour: Degas from the Burrell (until May 7), a vibrant display of paintings and pastels from French Impressionist Hilaire-Germain-Edgar Degas, depicting modern life in Paris.
 The show, which coincides with the centenary of the artist’s death, features 20 pastels from the Burrell collection – their first showing outside of Scotland since their acquisition.

-For the spring, the gallery has Murillo: The Self Portraits (February 28 – May 21).
+For the spring, the gallery has Murillo: The Self Portraits (until May 21).
 Better known for his religious paintings and depictions of everyday Spanish scenes including beggars, street urchins and flower girls, Murillo is only known to have produced two self-portraits.
 This display brings the paintings together for the first time in more than 300 years, alongside a selection of his more familiar works.

 Wildlife photographer of the year at Natural History Museum